cognifog-eu/iot-edge-gw/README.md

   - matter-server-service.yaml: Matter Server service file

 ## Installation
-Copy all 4 files into a folder of the Raspberry Pi.
-Inside that folder, run the following command:
+Copy all 4 aforementioned files into a folder of the Raspberry Pi.
+Inside that folder, run the following K3S command:
 `kubectl apply -f .`

 Check that all services are properly deployed by running: